CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-01.md

 7. After the initial table copy is complete, a date will appear in the **Last Completed** column.

-## Review
+## Summary

-In this lab, you have learned how to enable System assigned managed identity (SAMI) by connecting via SQL Server Management Studio (SSMS).
-After connecting to the master database, you proceed to set up and configure a mirrored Azure SQL Database.
-This setup ensures high availability by creating a replica of the database for failover scenarios.
-The process involves configuring database mirroring to maintain data synchronization between the primary and mirrored databases.
-Overall, the lab helps you establish disaster recovery and resilience for your Azure SQL Database environments.
+In this lab, you have accomplished the following:

+- **Enabled SAMI** on your **Azure SQL logical server** for secure authentication and access to Azure resources.
+- **Created a mirrored Azure SQL Database** to ensure high availability and data replication.
+- **Initiated, monitored, and secured Microsoft Fabric mirroring** for Azure SQL Databases to ensure data consistency and real-time synchronization.

 ## Congratulations!
 You have successfully finished the lab.
 Click Next >> to Proceed to the next lab.